 Behavior change does not just transpire at the individual level.

-It address all social levels — as an ecological approach.
+It addresses all social levels — as an ecological approach.

 Behavior programs should: